 The Wadsworth Atheneum is dedicated to advancing knowledge and inspiring everyone to experience and appreciate excellence in art and culture.

 Zoo in Forest Park

 293 Sumner Avenue, Springfield, MA 01138

-Admits: Free admission for 5 people and a small discount on the train ride through the park.
+Admits: Free admission for 5 people.
 Does not cover the parking fee ($5.00, cash only).

 This zoo, located inside the beautiful Forest Park in Springfield, Massachusetts, features over 200 exotic and domestic animals.
 Dedicated to wildlife education, the zoo provides educational programs for children and adults.

 Beinecke Rare Book & Manuscript Library

 New Haven, CT

 Connecticut College Arboretum

 Nautilus & Submarine Force Museum